overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Register-Analysis-Type

-The `register-analysis-type` command is used to register a new analysis type schema based on the provided file:
+The `register-analysis-type` command is used to register a new analysis-type schema based on the provided file:

 | Option | Description |
 |--|--|